 VEED is easiest to misjudge when people expect it to behave like a dedicated clip engine.
-It is better understood as a flexible editor that happens to cover a lot of video tasks in one place.
+Itโs better understood as a flexible video editor that happens to cover a lot of tasks in one place.

 Where VEED is strong